eamigo86/graphene-django-extras/README.md

 ## Change Log:
+#### v0.5:
+    1. List and Paginated fields can be resolved manually
+    2. Fixed fields compatibility issues graphene_django DjangoObjectType
+    3. Use graphene_django DjangoObjectType or graphene_django_extra DjangoObjectType
+    4. Base class for ListFields
+    5. Improved query builder for ListFields
+    6. DRF Permission implementation on ListFields

 #### v0.4.8-beta.1:
     1. Added DRFSerializerMutation, another Mutation to properly manager mutation from serializer class
     2. Added Permission to DRFSerializerMutations and DjangoModelMutations